deeheber/Danielle-s-Blog/src/content/blog/bad-bosses.md

 tags: ["career", "opinion"]
 ---

-Over the course of my career I've had some genuinely great managers.
+Over the course of my career, I've had some genuinely great managers.
 I've also had some bad ones.
 The signals were almost always there in the interview process.
 I just didn't know what I was looking at.

 Here's what I look for now.
 I hope it helps you avoid some of what I learned the hard way.